SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ```

-The confustion matrix shows that the current model is now fairly consistent within categories, whereas the baseline model really struggled with Magnatiles.
+The confusion matrix shows that the current model is now fairly consistent within categories, whereas the baseline model really struggled with Magnatiles.
 It is perfect in its predictions of Cars on the test set, and much better and predicting Magnatiles, although slightly worse at predicting Brios.

 While these results are encouraging, I'll end my experiments here for now.
 In future versions of this project, I'll compare Keras_tuner results with this current model architecture.

-I'm eager to see what other CNN models - which have been trained on much larger datasets, and can predict many more classes of images - can do with my Toy Robot task.
+Next, I'm eager to see what other CNN models - which have been trained on much larger datasets, and can predict many more classes of images - can do with my Toy Robot task.
 ___

 # Transfer Learning With MobiltnetV2 <a name="cnn-transfer-learning"></a>

 ### Transfer Learning Overview
 Transfer Learning means using a pre-built, pre-trained neural network, and applying it to another specific Deep Learning task.
-It consists of taking features learned on one problem to solve a new, similar problem!
+It consists of taking features learned on one problem to solve a new, similar problem.

-For image based tasks this means using all the *pre-learned* convolutional filter values and feature maps from a large network, and instead of using it to predict what the network was originally designed for, piggybacking it, and training it again for another task
+For image based tasks this means using all the *pre-learned* convolutional filter values and feature maps from a large network, and instead of using it to predict what the network was originally designed for, piggybacking it, and training it again for another task.

 One such pre-trained, large network, is **MobileNetV2.** MobileNetV2 was developed by Google in 2018, for the purpose creating a 'lightweight' CNN architecture that can be used in applications on smaller devices like iphones.
-Its architecture is slightly different than what I have layed out above, using techniques, depthwise convolutions and inverted residuals, which together reduces the number of trainable parameters to efficiently extract image features.
+Its architecture is slightly different than what I have layed out above, using techniques - depthwise convolutions and inverted residuals - that reduces the number of trainable parameters to efficiently extract image features.
 It also uses a *linear* (as opposed to *relu*) activation function to preserve fine-grained information between layers.

 Other pretrained networks are available in Keras' Applications library.
 At this point, it is not my purpose to compare them all, so much as it is to compare what a larger, pre-built network like MobilenetV2 can do for my limited dataset.

 ### Implementing MobileNetV2
 Again, the Keras functionality makes transfer learning easy in Python, but there are some caveats in the way we set up our model to infer from pretrained features.
 I've learned to use Global Average Pooling in the place of the Flatten layer, and add Batch Normalization to stabilze training.
 The affect of these tweaks may be left to experiment, but I'll be sure to include them here.
 Otherwise, training this model is as simple as:

-All we need to do is:
 * Import MobileNetV2
 * Define our "base" model as the MobileNetV2 network
 * Make its existing weights and biases untrainable